Who we are

 The Sustainable Destination Partnership is one of many City initiatives helping to deliver these targets and sustainability outcomes for Sydney.

 Shared measurement of data and results is a key element of the collective impact model informing the operation of the Sustainable Destination Partnership.
-We worked with our business members, and our data partners Kinesis and the NSW Government's Sustainability Advantage program, to develop an annual reporting framework.
+From the beginning we worked with our business members, and our data partners Kinesis and the NSW Government's Sustainability Advantage program, to develop an annual reporting framework.
 This identifies SDP's baseline resource use and organisational capability.
 On an annual basis we measure our progress towards our targets.